Alastair McIntyre: Gutowski, Polanski and Repulsion

 McIntyre's role as an editor began in 1962 on the low-budget film Station Six-Sahara, which was directed by Seth Holt and starred Carroll Baker, Denholm Elliott and Ian Bannen.
 Station Six-Sahara was one of two films then being financed by the fledgling production company CCC Film London, but so little profit was generated from either venture that the company was soon liquidated by its West German owner, CCC Film.
 Although CCC Film London's Polish chairman, Gene Gutowski (who was also the executive producer of Station-Six Sahara), was badly affected financially by his firm's collapse, it did not stop him joining forces with a young compatriot named Roman Polanski in order to make more films.
-It was Gutowski who, as a producer, was responsible for setting up Polanski's first English-language feature, Repulsion, in Britain in 1965, and together they invited McIntyre to edit the film.
+It was Gutowski who, as producer, was responsible for setting up Polanski's first English-language feature, Repulsion, in Britain in 1965, with Michael Klinger and Tony Tenser brought in as executive producers.
+Having also edited two of Klinger and Tenser's previous films (Saturday Night Out and The Black Torment), McIntyre was an obvious choice to edit this new production.